© Getty Images

 Reached Delray Beach SFs (l. to Young), beat Troicki in 2R…Now 3-3 lifetime in ATP World Tour SFs…

-On 19 March, withdraws from ATP World Tour Masters 1000 Indian Wells ahead of QF vs. Djokovic...
+On 19 March, withdrew from ATP World Tour Masters 1000 Indian Wells due to back injury ahead of QF vs. Djokovic...

 Find a Player